craftercms/docs/source/getting-started/index.rst

 ------------
 Linux System
 ------------
-You can use the :ref:`Linux<newIa-installing-craftercms-on-linux>` bundles or :ref:`Docker<newIa-running-craftercms-in-docker>`.
+You can use the :ref:`Linux<installing-craftercms-on-linux>` bundles or :ref:`Docker<running-craftercms-in-docker>`.

 |hr|

 ----------
 Mac System
 ----------
-You can use :ref:`Mac<newIa-installing-craftercms-on-macos>` bundles or ref:`Docker<newIa-running-craftercms-in-docker>`.
+You can use :ref:`Mac<installing-craftercms-on-macos>` bundles or ref:`Docker<running-craftercms-in-docker>`.

 |hr|

 -------
 Windows
 -------
-You can use :ref:`WSL<newIa-installing-craftercms-on-wsl>` or ref:`Docker<newIa-running-craftercms-in-docker>`.
+You can use :ref:`WSL<installing-craftercms-on-wsl>` or ref:`Docker<running-craftercms-in-docker>`.

-Note that the preferred method of installing and running CrafterCMS is via the binary archive through WSL as described :ref:`here <newIa-installing-craftercms-on-wsl>`.
+Note that the preferred method of installing and running CrafterCMS is via the binary archive through WSL as described :ref:`here <installing-craftercms-on-wsl>`.

 |hr|

 ---
 AWS
 ---
-You can use :ref:`Linux<newIa-installing-craftercms-on-linux>` bundles or a `prebuilt AMI<https://aws.amazon.com/marketplace/seller-profile?id=6d75ffca-9630-44bd-90b4-ac0e99058995>` from the AWS marketplace.
+You can use :ref:`Linux<installing-craftercms-on-linux>` bundles or a `prebuilt AMI<https://aws.amazon.com/marketplace/seller-profile?id=6d75ffca-9630-44bd-90b4-ac0e99058995>` from the AWS marketplace.

 |hr|